pawelc/docs/toread_copulas.md

-2018 - Construction of bivariate asymmetric copulas 2018 - Strictly Archimedean copulas with complete  association for multivariate dependence  based on the Clayton family 2018 - Elements of Copula Modeling with R (http://copula.r-forge.r-project.org/book/) 2019 - Copula & Marginal Flows: Disentangling the Marginal from its Joint 2019 - Copula density estimation by finite mixture of parametric copula densities 2019 - Copulas as high-dimensional generative models: Vine copula autoencoders 2019 - High-Dimensional Copula Variational Approximation Through Transformation 2019 - Vine Copula Structure Learning via Monte Carlo Tree Search 2019 - Sum-Product Copulas
+2018 - Construction of bivariate asymmetric copulas 2018 - Strictly Archimedean copulas with complete  association for multivariate dependence  based on the Clayton family 2018 - Elements of Copula Modeling with R (http://copula.r-forge.r-project.org/book/) 2018 - Measuring Value-at-Risk and Expected Shortfall of crude oil portfolio using extreme value theory and vine copula 2019 - Copula & Marginal Flows: Disentangling the Marginal from its Joint 2019 - Copula density estimation by finite mixture of parametric copula densities 2019 - Copulas as high-dimensional generative models: Vine copula autoencoders 2019 - High-Dimensional Copula Variational Approximation Through Transformation 2019 - Vine Copula Structure Learning via Monte Carlo Tree Search 2019 - Sum-Product Copulas
-2020 - Calibrating multivariate Lévy processes with neural networks 2020 - Factor copula models for mixed data
+2019 - On the use of Archimedean copulas for insurance modelling 2020 - Calibrating multivariate Lévy processes with neural networks 2020 - Factor copula models for mixed data
 2020 - "Introduction To Copulas: A Machine Learning Perspective" https://medium.com/kxytechnologies/a-primer-on-copulas-from-a-machine-learning-perspective-b9ea11c8681b